apache/spark/CI.rst

 For the CI builds of our we are using Container Registry to store results of the "Build Image" workflow and pass it to the "CI Build" workflow.

-Currently in master version of Airflow we run tests in 3 different versions of Python (3.6, 3.7, 3.8) which means that we have to build 6 images (3 CI ones and 3 PROD ones).
+Currently in main version of Airflow we run tests in 3 different versions of Python (3.6, 3.7, 3.8) which means that we have to build 6 images (3 CI ones and 3 PROD ones).
 Yet we run around 12 jobs with each of the CI images.
 That is a lot of time to just build the environment to run.
 Therefore we are utilising ``pull_request_target`` feature of GitHub Actions.

-This feature allows to run a separate, independent workflow, when the main workflow is run - this separate workflow is different than the main one, because by default it runs using ``master`` version of the sources but also - and most of all - that it has WRITE access to the repository.
+This feature allows to run a separate, independent workflow, when the main workflow is run - this separate workflow is different than the main one, because by default it runs using ``main`` version of the sources but also - and most of all - that it has WRITE access to the repository.

 This is especially important in our case where Pull Requests to Airflow might come from any repository, and it would be a huge security issue if anyone from outside could utilise the WRITE access to Apache Airflow repository via an external Pull Request.

-Thanks to the WRITE access and fact that the 'pull_request_target' by default uses the 'master' version of the sources, we can safely run some logic there will checkout the incoming Pull Request, build the container image from the sources from the incoming PR and push such image to an GitHub Docker Registry - so that this image can be built only once and used by all the jobs running tests.
+Thanks to the WRITE access and fact that the 'pull_request_target' by default uses the 'main' version of the sources, we can safely run some logic there will checkout the incoming Pull Request, build the container image from the sources from the incoming PR and push such image to an GitHub Docker Registry - so that this image can be built only once and used by all the jobs running tests.
 The image is tagged with unique